nandana1318biju/EcoPickup-AI-Booking-Assistant/README.md

 🌱 EcoPickup — AI Waste Pickup Booking Assistant

-An end-to-end AI-powered application for waste pickup scheduling, PDF-based document question answering (RAG), voice-enabled chatbot, and a complete admin dashboard.
+An end-to-end AI-powered application for waste pickup scheduling, PDF-based Q&A using RAG, voice-enabled chatbot (TTS), email notifications, and a complete Admin Dashboard.

-📌 Overview
+⭐ Overview

-EcoPickup is an AI-powered chatbot designed to make waste pickup services smart, fast, and automated.
+EcoPickup is an AI chatbot designed to make waste pickup services smart, fast, and automated.

 Users can:

 Book organic, plastic, paper, glass, e-waste, mixed waste, or microplastic sample pickups

 Ask questions from uploaded PDFs using RAG

-Receive voice-generated bot replies (TTS)
+Receive voice-generated AI replies (TTS)

-Receive detailed email confirmations
+Receive email confirmations

-View and modify bookings using an admin portal
+View and modify bookings using an Admin Portal

-This project demonstrates strong knowledge in:
+This project demonstrates skills in:

 Conversational AI